This post is also available in: Italiano

 - one tablespoon Water* *skip water if you add butter

 - 280 gr Peeled and sliced apples (or applesauce) (they were 3 apples, in my case)

 - 1 teaspoon Cinnamon powder

-To make this apple babka I've used my bread machine.
-You can use a stand mixer.
+To make this apple babka I've used my stand mixer.

-Warm up the milk and combine it to yeast and honey (inside the machine you're using).
+Warm up the milk and combine it to yeast and honey into the mixer's bowl.

-Activate the machine, add the egg and gradually start pouring the sifted flour.
+Activate the machine at low speed, add the egg and gradually start pouring the sifted flour.
+Change speed to medium.

-Drizzle the oil + water and let them blend until fully absorbed.
+Drizzle the oil + water (or just butter) and let them blend until fully absorbed.